Yolandi Visser: Early life

+Du Toit does not know anything about her biological parents, besides the fact that her mother was classified as white, and questioned her ethnicity after a portrait artist "specializing in identifying genetic history" told her she has "a facial structure similar to coloureds."
+Visser initially thought she was white, but speculated that because she was born during apartheid, that her father may have been black, and that her mother had been forced to give her up for adoption, as sexual relations between different racial groups were illegal in 1984.

 Career

 The Constructus Corporation

 Du Toit was asked by Watkin Tudor Jones (aka "Ninja") to lend vocals for his project The Constructus Corporation.
 She was credited as Anica the Snuffling.
 The band released their debut and only album The Ziggurat in 2003.

 MaxNormal.TV

 Du Toit was a member of the South African 'corporate' hip-hop group MaxNormal.TV, in which she played the role of Max Normal's personal assistant.
 In MaxNormal.TV, she went by the stage name Yolandi Visser.

-In the song 'Tik Tik Tik', du Toit's fictional backstory is detailed.
+In the song "Tik Tik Tik", du Toit's fictional backstory is detailed.
 The song claims that she was born into poverty in a large family, and eventually ran away out of boredom and loneliness.
-In 'Option A', she meets a drug dealer, and eventually begins working for him, transporting drugs in exchange for food and money.
+In "Option A", she meets a drug dealer, and eventually begins working for him, transporting drugs in exchange for food and money.
 She becomes addicted to meth, and regrets her choices.
-In 'Option B', she ignores the drug dealer when he tried to talk to her, and instead begins working at a cafe, and rents a room there.
+In "Option B", she ignores the drug dealer when he tried to talk to her, and instead begins working at a cafe, and rents a room there.
 She then is offered to join MaxNormal.TV after watching a rap show outside the cafe.

 The group released their debut and only album Good Morning South Africa in 2008.
 A DVD featuring 13 skits, music videos and short films was released in the same year, titled Goeie Morge Zuid Afrika.